shristi-shrestha/shristi-shrestha.github.io/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

 I'm a bioinformatics analyst and staff scientist at Creative Data Solutions(CDS), Vanderbilt Center for Stem Cell biology, Vanderbilt Univerisity, Nashville, Tennessee.
-After my postdoctoral research journey investigating complexities of beta cell biology in diabetes using genomic data,  I have worked for a year in CDS where I continue to exploring various disease etiologies analyzing genomic data through research services provided by CDS to the Vanderbilt community.
+My research journey has led me to investigate complexities of beta cell biology in diabetes using transcriptomic data.
+Currently,  I work at CDS where I continue to explore various disease etiologies analyzing genomic data through research services provided by CDS to the Vanderbilt community.

 **Education**
 Ph.D.
 Biotechnology Science and Engineering, July 2018